xldrx/DeepLearningIOBenchmark/README.md

                         List of sequence file sizes in dataset workloads.
   --sizes SIZES [SIZES ...]
                         List of fixed sizes in general workloads.
+  --apis APIS [APIS ...]
+                        List of APIs to test.
 ```

 ## License